the-turing-way/bookdash/reports/2024-June-BookDash-11.md

 * [Update to the Hybrid Collaboration chapter](https://github.com/the-turing-way/the-turing-way/pull/3730)

-##  Our attendees also led and participated in the following informal discussions and public events: - Arielle
+##  Our attendees also led and participated in the following informal discussions and public events:
 * Arielle Bennett and Emma Karoune kicked off the social sessions with an exciting session about "Adding images into the book" where participants were given templates and guidelines to help them insert Scriberia images from the archive into the book with alt text.
 * Kirstie Whitaker led the 'Show and Tell' lunch session.
 * Jennifer Ding led a social session about 'Collective Data Governance for ML datasets', presenting about project case studies and holding discussions about how this affects open source practices.